Zhang Jizhong: Romance of the Three Kingdoms and The Water Margin

 Romance of the Three Kingdoms, one of the Four Great Classical Novels of Chinese literature, was the first work Zhang did as a producer for China Central Television (CCTV).
 When Zhang Jizhong and Zhang Shaolin discovered that CCTV was auditioning producers and directors for the series, they went to Beijing to audition, only to discover that the roles of the five production teams were all taken.
 Unwilling to settle for a smaller role in Beijing, the Zhangs returned to Xiamen to continue working on their own television projects.
 One month later, Zhang received a note from CCTV saying that changes had been made to the production team, and there was an open position to film the fourth part of the show.
 Zhang accepted and went on to produce 13 of the 84 episodes for the series, when he had endure over 10,000 kilometers of travel in 11 months in the remote areas of Yunnan, Qinghai, Tibet and Inner Mongolia, as well as battle scenes involving thousands of extras and hundreds of horses.
-Two large film cities were built for the series in Hebei (33,000 m²) and Wuxi (3,000 m²), and have since become tourist attractions.
-The series enjoyed successful reviews in mainland China and distribution rights to the show were sold to Japan, Hong Kong, Thailand, Taiwan and Malaysia.
+Two large film cities were built for the series in Hebei (33,000 m2) and Wuxi (3,000 m2), and have since become tourist attractions.

 Following the success of Romance of the Three Kingdoms, the Zhangs were asked to produce The Water Margin, another one of the Four Great Classical Novels of Chinese literature.
 Zhang Jizhong and Zhang Shaolin were appointed as head producer and director respectively, and had full responsibility for the series.
 Martial arts were an important aspect of the production process for The Water Margin, and Zhang worked with choreographer Yuen Woo-ping.
 After three years and eight months of production, The Water Margin was broadcast on CCTV with high viewership and was the recipient of many Flying Goddess awards and made a profit of 100 million yuan for CCTV.